Adrakaris/guqin-jianzipu-font/readme.md

 We use ligatures to be able to type Jianzipu notation - these will be referred to as commands.

 Only the ones included are shown.
+[Check the blog post for my thought process](https://yijun.hu/blog-misc/guqin/)

 ## Overview of Use